 Table 4 Brief Home and Community-based Services Setting Standard Summary Standards Compliance Determination Integration in and supporting full access of the individual receiving Medicaid HCBS to the greater community to the same degree of access as individuals not receiving Medicaid HCBS Compliant Opportunities to seek employment and work in competitive integrated settings.
-Partially Compliant Opportunities to engage in community life Compliant Opportunities to control personal resources Compliant The right to select from among various setting options, including non- disability specific settings Compliant The individuals' personal rights of privacy, dignity and respect and freedom from coercion and restraint Compliant The optimization of autonomy and independence in making life choices, including daily activities, physical environment and with whom to interact Compliant Choice regarding services and supports and who provides them Compliant A legally enforceable written agreement between the provider and the Partially consumer that allows the consumer to own, rent or occupy the residence and provides protections that address eviction processes and appeals Compliant Privacy in the sleeping or living units that includes the entrance having lockable doors Compliant An option for a private unit and a choice of roommates in semi-private units Compliant Freedom to furnish and decorate sleeping or living units Compliant Freedom and support to control schedules and activities, including access to food at any time Compliant Access to visitors at any time Partially Compliant A physically accessible setting Compliant
+Partially Compliant 3.
+Opportunities to engage in community life Compliant 4.
+Opportunities to control personal resources Partially Compliant The right to select from among various setting options, including non- disability specific settings Compliant/ Silent The individuals' personal rights of privacy, dignity and respect and freedom from coercion and restraint Partially Compliant/ Silent 7.
+The optimization of autonomy and independence in making life choices, including daily activities, physical environment and with Compliant 8.
+Choice regarding services and supports and who provides them Compliant 9.
+A legally enforceable written agreement between the provider and the consumer that allows the consumer to own, rent or occupy the residence and provides protections that address eviction processes Compliant/ Silent 10.
+Privacy in the sleeping or living units that includes the entrance having lockable doors Compliant 11.
+An option for a private unit and a choice of roommates in semi-private units Compliant/Silent 12.
+Freedom to furnish and decorate sleeping or living units Compliant Freedom and support to control schedules and activities, including access to food at any time Compliant/ Silent 14.
+Access to visitors at any time Partially Compliant 15.
+A physically accessible setting Compliant 16.
+Locations that have qualities of institutional settings, as determined by the Secretary.
+Any setting that is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, or in a building on the grounds of, or immediately adjacent to, a public institution.
+Partially Compliant 17.
+Home and community- based settings do not include the following: a nursing facility; institution for mental diseases; an intermediate care facility for individuals with intellectual disabilities; a hospital.
+Compliant settings to comply with the federal requirements in order to continue to receive reimbursement for HCBS after March 17, 2022.
+HCBS providers must adhere to the standards in the HCB Settings Rule as specified in Rule 59G-13.075 and may not deviate from the rule unless medical, physical, or cognitive impairments restrict or limit exercise of these options and supported in the person-centered plan.
+The rule is anticipated to be effective by September 30, 2018.
+The State also amended its Statewide Medicaid Managed Care contract to include compliance language for residential and non-residential settings, and the elements of the HCB Settings Rule that were not already present.
+The amendment was effective on June 1, 2017.

 Many HCBS providers render services to non-Medicaid recipients.
 Therefore, it is not the intention of the State to change licensure requirements to become compliant with the HCB Settings Rule.
-However, the State will amend the Statewide Medicaid Managed Care contracts and promulgate administrative rules to ensure all residential and non-residential HCB settings that receive Medicaid reimbursement for HCBS comply.